 For those looking for other tools that might replace Adobe in their digital darkroom, here are a couple of other suggestions to look at:

 Affinity Photo is one of the best Photoshop alternatives I’ve seen so far.
 I haven’t used it a lot yet but I like what I see.
 It’s $49.99 in the Apple App Store.
-This app also does raw processing, and if it had cataloging capability of Emulsion or a fairly seamless connection between the two, you could build a reasonable digital darkroom between the two.
 Other really good tools that live in the Photoshop type app world include Acorn 4 and Pixelmator.
 Pixelmator is probably the closest to a “pure” version of Photoshop, Acorn includes some vector tools that give it some capabilities similar to Adobe Illustrator.

 One other tool you might want to explore is Capture One by Phase One.
 It is a pro-caliber processing tool that is a solid replacement for Adobe Camera Raw with some cataloging options.
 At $299 it’s not cheap but I know a number of pro and serious photographers using it who are very happy with it.
 I did some testing with it because I’d seen claims it was a better RAW processor for the Fuji XT cameras than Adobe, and with Lightroom, I found that was actualy correct, especially in how shadow areas were rendered, but I didn’t feel the difference was worth the time and energy of uprooting my workflows at the time — and Lightroom 6/CC has noticably improved its handling of the Fuji RAW images.
 For someone really serious about shifting away from Adobe and willing to spend some money to do so, this may be your best option today.